cameronglegg/stirlingdocs/docs/sop/installation.md

 7. Check that you have the most current set of drawings and that they have been taped to the wall if not tape them to the wall.

+####Add That people should ask Tom or Brian to make sure that you have the most current revisions.

 8. Check that the actual dimensions match the drawings

 ### Receiving Deliveries